icerpc/icerpc-docs/pages/docs/slice/language-guide/class-types.md

 ### Slice preservation

-When the Slice library decodes a class in sliced format and slices off derived slices, it does not discard these slices: it keeps them in the decoded instance.
+When the generated code decodes a class in sliced format and slices off derived slices, it does not discard these
+slices: it keeps them in the decoded instance.
 If you later send this class instance to another application that knows the derived class type, this application will decode successfully the full type.

 ## C# mapping